tuScale/mnist-binary-net/README.md

 # About
 This is an updated version of the original [binary-net](https://github.com/MatthieuCourbariaux/BinaryNet) code release.
 It only includes the mnist example, but it should be easier to setup, train and evaluate.
-I don't take any credit for the original work nor am I affiliated in any way with the original paper authors.
+I don't take any credit for the original work nor am I affiliated in any way with the paper authors.
 I just took parts of their code base and updated it to so that it can be checked faster.

 # Prerequisites